3. How Indigenous Australians are faring

 However, there has been little recent change for some measures

 The proportion of Indigenous babies born with a low birthweight did not change significantly over the period from 2013 to 2019.
-However, despite this the absolute gap in low birthweight between Indigenous and non-Indigenous babies generally decreased over this period, from 5.2 percentage points in 2013 to 4.4 percentage points in 2019.

 Over the decade from 2010 to 2019, the age-standardised rate of avoidable deaths among Indigenous Australians did not change significantly, nor was there a significant change in the absolute gap between Indigenous and non-Indigenous Australians.